• NewJerseyAlmanac.com: Gateway to New Jersey Information

 The Fund for New Jersey (Princeton)

-Originally Florence Murray Wallace Fund founded 1958 with assets from stock of Wallace & Tiernan Co. industrial machinery firm donated by inventor and founder Charles Wallace and family, later renamed The Fund for New Jersey> Focus on NJ public policy, supports non-profit organizations, research on economy, environment, education, housing, taxes> Approximately $60 million in assets, $2.5 million in annual grants> Recent grants include $100,000 to Education Law Center to support advocating for fair school funding, expanding preschool and improving school facilities; $17,000 to Giffords Law Center to Prevent Gun Violence for research on gun policies; $25,000 to NJ Citizen Action Education Fund to advocate against rollbacks of federal policies aiding low and moderate income residents, $25,000 to NJ Sustainable Business Council to expand business network supporting sustainable environmental and development policies> Board chair former NJ Supreme Court Chief Justice Deborah Poritz
+Originally Florence Murray Wallace Fund founded 1958 with assets from stock of Wallace & Tiernan Co. industrial machinery firm donated by inventor and founder Charles Wallace and family, later renamed The Fund for New Jersey> Focus on NJ public policy, supports non-profit organizations, research on economy, environment, education, housing, taxes> Approximately $60 million in assets, $2.5 million in annual grants> Recent grants include support for fair school funding, expanding preschool and improving school facilities; research on gun policies; expand business network supporting sustainable environmental and development policies> Board chair former NJ Supreme Court Chief Justice Deborah Poritz

 Gordon and Llura Gund Foundation (Princeton)